juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

   ```

   Check the mount pod start-up command carefully.
 In the above example, the options followed by `-o` are the mount parameters of the JuiceFS file system.
 If there are multiple mount parameters, they will be connected through `,` (such as `-o aaa,bbb`).
 If you find a wrong format like `-o debug foreground` (the correct format should be `-o debug,foreground`), it will cause the mount pod to fail to start normally.
 This type of error is usually caused by erroneous `mountOptions`, refer to [Adjust mount options](../guide/configurations.md#mount-options) and thoroughly check for any format errors.

+* **Mount Pod Not Created**

+Use `kubectl describe <App Pod Name>` to check the current Pod Event.

+Confirm that pod entered the mounting process, and it's not a scheduling failure or some other non-mount error.

+- `driver name csi.juicefs.com not found` or `csi.sock no such file`

+Check whether the `csi-node` is running normally on the current pod node.

+- `Unable to attach or mount volumes: xxx`

+View the CSI Node logs and filter out the relevant logs for the corresponding PV.

+If you cannot find logs similar to `NodepublishVolume: volume_id is <pv name>`, and the K8s version is below `v1.26.0`, `1.25.1`, `1.24.5`, `1.23.11`, it may be due to a bug in kubelet that prevents the triggering of the volume publish request.
+For more details, see [#109047](https://github.com/kubernetes/kubernetes/issues/109047).

+At this point, you can try:

+- Restarting kubelet

+- Contacting the cloud provider or infra.

+In summary, JuiceFS CSI needs to receive a request in order to start the mounting process.

 ## PVC error {#pvc-error}